wikisity/TestSelf/README.md

 # TestSelf

-This repository is to work on self-challenges
+1 - This repository is to work on self-challenges.

+2 - I am a college student loving to take on challenges and take a break when necessary.